fenixlin/resume/index.md

 :   2st Prize in the ACM Contest in Zhejiang Province.

 2014
-:   100/100 in [Programming Ability Test](http://www.patest.cn/) of Zhejiang Univesity.
+:   Scored 100/100 in [Programming Ability Test](http://www.patest.cn/) of Zhejiang Univesity.

 2013-2014
 :   1st Prize Scholarship in Zhejiang University.